Griffon Fauve De Bretagne Dogs

-The GFB is a loyal and affectionate dog that ideally likes to be around people.
-They are generally friendly with everyone they meet and are friendly with strangers and children is well socialised.
-Whilst they are happy with cuddling up to you on the sofa and love a tummy tickle, don't be fooled.
-These are working dogs that love nothing better than to track and chase their quarry.
-They are brave when they need to be, so early puppy classes and later an adult training class will produce a well rounded dog.
-They are watchful of their surroundings and therefore make good watchdogs, alerting you when something is amiss.
-They can be overly playful with small children and can accidentally knock them over, but this is never done with malice.
-They make friends with everyone they meet.
+These are loyal and affectionate dogs who love being around people.
+Generally they are friendly with everyone they meet and will be fine with children if well socialized.
+Whilst they will enjoy cuddling up next to you on the couch, don't be fooled.
+These are working dogs who love nothing more than being outside running and chasing their quarry.
+They are brave dogs, early puppy classes and adult training classes will help produce a well-rounded dog.
+They are always aware of their surroundings, this makes them good guard dogs.
+They tend to make friends with everyone they meet.

 GFB need a brush a couple of times a week to remove dead hair, but are considered to be quite low maintenance.

 Griffon Fauve De Bretagnes have a tenacious and affectionate temperament.
-They are enthusiastic hunters with great stamina who will happily charge through the countryside by your side all day.
-At home they are calm and biddable but as with all dogs early socialisation and regular training will help them to develop into well rounded obedient dogs.
-These are not aggressive dogs and they should do well in a family setting including other pets.
+They enjoy hunting and will happily charge through the countryside by your side all day.
+At home they are calm.
+Like with all dogs, early socialization will help a lot in producing a well rounded dog.

 - Status: Common